Video is so 2020. Now Instagram, Facebook and Twitter are going all in on audio.

 (Zuckerberg appeared on Clubhouse to talk about the company’s competing audio features earlier this month.)

-Audio streaming, whether talking or bingeing a podcast or listening to an audiobook, has become a favorite pandemic habit for many people.
+Audio streaming, whether talking, bingeing a podcast or listening to an audiobook, has become a favorite pandemic habit for many people.
 Listening to audio content is at an all-time high, according to a March report from Edison Research and Triton Digital.

 It’s easier to multitask while listening to just audio, and people certainly have video fatigue from the past year, said Jamie Gilpin, chief marketing officer of social media analytics company Sprout Social.